TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-03-23-doctrine-entity-typed-properties-with-php74.md

 If it's not enforced, nobody cares.
 </blockquote>

 Here is where *best practices* become defaults.
-Do you know [initialize collections in the constructor](https://www.doctrine-project.org/projects/doctrine-orm/en/2.7/reference/best-practices.html#initialize-collections-in-the-constructor) best practice?
+Do you know the "[initialize collections in the constructor](https://www.doctrine-project.org/projects/doctrine-orm/en/2.7/reference/best-practices.html#initialize-collections-in-the-constructor)" best practice?

 <img src="/assets/images/posts/2020/typed_doctrine_properties_best_practise.png" class="img-thumbnail">

-This helps to work Doctrine in more realiable way.
+This was an optional improvement to help Doctrine work in a more realiable way.
 Well, it *was*.
 Now we **have to use it** to make our code work:

 ```diff